UnknownRori/kurai-project/README.md

 known for its ensemble cast of characters and memorable soundtracks.
-It is produced by and large by a single artist known as ZUN, and has a [permissive license](https://en.touhouwiki.net/wiki/Touhou_Wiki:Copyrights#Copyright_status.2FTerms_of_Use_of_the_Touhou_Project>) which allows for indie derivative works such as Scarlet Project to legally exist.
+It is produced by and large by a single artist known as ZUN, and has a [permissive license](https://en.touhouwiki.net/wiki/Touhou_Wiki:Copyrights#Copyright_status.2FTerms_of_Use_of_the_Touhou_Project>) which allows for indie derivative works such as Kurai Project to legally exist.

-Scarlet Project is *not* a "clone" of Touhou Project, and tells an original story with its own music, art, gameplay mechanics, and codebase.
+Kurai Project is *not* a "clone" of Touhou Project, and tells an original story with its own music, art, gameplay mechanics, and codebase.
 While some familiarity with Touhou is helpful, the gameplay can be enjoyed on its own without prior knowledge of the series.